 Keep Your Horse Sound

 Keeping a horse sound can take a lot of work.
 That usually means a lot of your time and attention observing the horse and providing it ample care.
 There are several things to do to increase your chances of keeping your horse sound:

 - Timely foot care: You will need a regular schedule, like every four to six weeks between trims or shoeing.

 - Constant checkup: Do quick body checks of your horse daily.
 Catching something quickly usually can lead to a quicker recovery.

-- Maintain a healthy weight for your horse: Do not let your horse get fat.
+- Maintain a healthy weight for your horse: Do not let your horse gain excess weight.
 The extra weight can put undue stress on the joints.